Eligibility for the ASL-English Interpreter Preparation Program (IPP), the IPP AA Degree, and IPP Certificate of Achievement

 Should a student earn a grade less than a “C” in any class in the IPP, the course may be repeated one time only.
 According to college policy, courses assigned a grade of “I” must be completed within one year or the grad (“I”) will revert to a grade of “F”.

-A stop out is defined as a temporary leave of absence from the IPP, available only to students in good standing.
-Re-entry into the IPP is dependent on space availability.
+A stop out is defined as a temporary leave of absence from the IPP, available to students in good standing.
+Re-entry into the IPP, depends on space availability in the program and is determined by agreement with the IPP Coordinator and/or the dean of the Deaf Studies Division.

 Students with the following circumstances may request a one-time stop-out while attending the IPP: